 Yesterday we talked about the slow but inexorable move to electric cars and the challenges it will create for infrastructure funding.
 Today, there’s news of a breakthrough in battery technology that could accelerate the need to revamp how we pay for our roadways sooner rather than later.

-At the University of Texas, Austin, one of the men who invented the lithium-ion battery, John Goodenough, and a team of engineers have created a battery that uses glass laced with lithium or sodium as the foundation for its technology.
+At the University of Texas, Austin, one of the men who invented the lithium-ion battery, Dr. John Goodenough, and a team of engineers have created a battery that uses glass laced with lithium or sodium as the foundation for its technology.
 The result is a rechargeable battery with a very high energy density and a long cycle life.